cbrun/cbrun.github.io/_posts/2017-07-17-eclipsecon-europe-2017.md

 ---
 layout: post
-title: You only have a few more hours to submit to EclipseCon Europe!
+title: 'You only have a few more hours to submit to EclipseCon Europe!'
 categories: [eclipse]
 tags: [eclipse, eclipsecon]
 ---